 SpamSieve sets the colors of spam messages to reflect how spammy it thinks they are.
-The most spammy messages are colored Blue.
-Less spammy messages are colored Gray, Purple, Red, Orange, or Yellow (in that order).
+The order, from most to least spammy, is: Blue, Gray, Purple, Red, Orange, or Yellow.
 Good messages are left uncolored.
 Thus, if you are skimming the Spam mailbox for false positives, pay the most attention to the yellow and orange messages.
 The SpamSieve - Change Settings command lets you enable or disable spam message coloring.